Michael-F-Ellis/tbon/README.md

 This repo is very much *alpha* software.
 That being said, the parser and evaluator are passing all tests and it's possible to write melodies and convert them to midi files quite easily.
 Moreover, I don't anticipate making any breaking changes to the language at this point (I've been tinkering with the design for ten years now so it feels pretty much final in terms of basic syntax and capabilities).

+## Live Demo
+__You can try tbon without installing anything.__ There's a demo server that's running at (http://ellisgrant.pythonanywhere.com) but do skip down and skim the [Tutorial](#tutorial) section of this page beforehand. *The demo works best on a computer with a physical keyboard.
+Your smartphone's virtual keyboard layout and autocorrection will make it a frustrating experience.*

+If you decide you'd like to install and run tbon on your own computer, see the [Local Installation](#local-installation) section of this README.

 ## Acknowledgments
   * Over the years I'm made several attempts to write a parser for Tbon using regexes but never found time to get it working properly.
 I recently came across Erik Rose's [Parsimonious](https://github.com/erikrose/parsimonious) Python PEG and had a working grammar within a couple of hours.
 I can't say enough good things about Parsimonious.
   * Kudos also to Mark C. Wirt's [MIDIUtil](https://github.com/MarkCWirt/MIDIUtil).
 I use it in the tbon executable to convert tbon's output to midi files and it works "mahvellously."